Monthly Archives: July 2020

 As we ready for Christmas 2020 next week and the coming of a new and hopefully better New Year, the town has done its job to cheer us up.
 The Annual Christmas Tree lighting was not advertised but happened anyway and welcomes people at our western border of town.

-Our town Christmas tree at the Circle
+Our town Christmas tree display at the Circle

 Neil Parrot Playhouse